 In recent years, some researchers have paid much attention to ecological footprint as the tool for calculating the agricultural land requirement for crops consumption (Dong et al. 2010; Khan et al. 2009; Kissinger, Fix and Rees 2007).
-Dong et al. (2010) found that food consumption patterns have a large effect on total land requirements, and they also showed that grain consumption has a strong correlation with ecological footprint.
+Dong et al. (2010) found that food consumption patterns have a large effect on total land requirements, and they also showed that grain consumption has a strong correlation with the ecological footprint.
 Kissinger and Gottlieb (2012) found a positive relationship between the size of the grain ecological footprint and consumption in Greece.
 Food that is consumed above a person's requirements represents avoidable greenhouse gas (GHG) emissions and use of natural resources (Friel et al. 2013).

-Nevertheless, most ecological footprint studies are not yet attentive to, and do not account for the appropriate crop consumption for a defined population on which the footprint falls.
-In addition, these studies calculated ecological footprint using only global yield factors instead of local yields, so that their findings would not be consistent for regional settings and regional policy decisions.
-Also, the majority of studies have used either the compound approach2 or component-based approach3 for calculating ecological footprint.
-But for the calculation of the ecological footprint of any product or crops, the most effective method is a hybrid of these two approaches (Wackernagel et al. 2002); although it is not popular in crops consumption research in Australia.
-Another shortcoming that occurred in many case studies was that no time series ecological data were used.
-Many studies have assessed the ecological footprint of grain crops consumption in Australia.
-So this study accommodates for the shortcomings mentioned above in its methodology and calculates the ecological footprint of grain crops consumption in Australia.
+Nevertheless, most ecological footprint studies are not yet attentive to and do not account for the appropriate crop consumption for a defined population on which the footprint falls.
+In addition, these studies calculated ecological footprint using only global yield factors instead of local yields so that their findings would not be consistent with regional settings and regional policy decisions.
+The calculation of the ecological footprint of any product or crops, the most effective method is a hybrid of these two approaches (Wackernagel et al. 2002); although it is not popular in crops consumption research in Australia.

-This study therefore aims to incorporate this progressive and dynamic body of literature to enhance its potential contribution as an indicator of grain crops consumption and its sustainability.
+This study therefore, aims to incorporate this progressive and dynamic body of literature to enhance its potential contribution as an indicator of grain crops consumption and its sustainability.
 The case study here is Australia's grain crops consumption from 1995 to 2010.
 The study begins with an analysis of the ecological footprint of grain crops consumption, then analyses the biocapacity.
 The study concludes by making a comparison between ecological footprint and biocapacity and then assessing its sustainability through some potential implications for policy making.